A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

 \subsubsection{Traditional Differentially Private Approaches for Regression Analyses}

 We classify DP methods for regression analysis according to the outputs they produce: (1) point estimates only, (2) point and interval estimates, and (3) other outputs related to regression analysis, such as diagnostic plots.
 Because we are particularly interested in methods that provide full statistical inference, we focus our study on methods from category (2) and discuss these methods in greater detail.
-We survey the other two types further in the Supplemental Materials.
+We review the other two types further in the Supplemental Materials.

-\citet{sheffet2017differentially} developed $(\epsilon,\delta)$-differential private algorithms that, with certain probability, output summary statistics useful for either traditional, linear regression or ridge regression.
-When the outputs are summaries for ridge regression, the penalization parameter is a function of the algorithm's inputs instead of being predefined by the user. \citet{sheffet2017differentially} derives CIs and t-statistics that account for the noise added to the confidential summaries and shows how such statistics relate to the underlying truth.
-In addition, the author discusses a different algorithm that adds Gaussian noise directly to the sufficient statistics and shows that users could obtain CIs for the regression coefficients under certain conditions (i.e., the norm of the true regression coefficients is upper bounded).
-Despite this method's promise, the paper does not provide practical guidance on defining additional tuning parameters that are essential to guaranteeing the correct confidence or significance level of the CIs and t-statistics.
-The lack of publicly available code also contributes to excluding it from our study.
+\citet{sheffet2017differentially} developed $(\epsilon,\delta)$-differentially private algorithms that, with certain probability, output summary statistics used for either traditional linear regression or ridge regression.
+When the outputs are summaries for ridge regression, the penalization parameter is a function of the algorithm's inputs instead of being predefined by the user. \citet{sheffet2017differentially} derived CIs and t-statistics that account for the noise added to the confidential summaries.
+In addition, they included a second algorithm that adds Gaussian noise directly to the sufficient statistic $S=[X,Y]^t[X,Y]$ and showed that one could obtain CIs for the regression coefficients under certain conditions (i.e., the norm of the true regression coefficients is upper bounded).
+Despite this method's promise, the paper does not provide practical guidance on defining the additional tuning parameters that are essential for guaranteeing the correct confidence or significance level of the CIs and t-statistics.
+The lack of obtainable code is another reason we exclude it from our study.

+\cite{sheffet2019old} proposed a $(\epsilon,\delta)$-DP mechanism that provides estimates with random noise drawn from the Wishart distribution.
+The mechanism defines a noisy statistic that preserves the property of being positive-definite, a common problem when adding noise to the regression sufficient statistics.
+According to the author, this mechanism is only valid for $\epsilon\in (0,1)$ and $\delta \in (0,\frac{1}{\exp(1)})$.